 Nipple enlargement (hypertrophy) can consist of abnormal length, abnormal width or both.
 Surgery can be performed to correct either or both of these conditions at the same time.
 Scars resulting from this procedure are virtually invisible.
 These procedures can be performed alone or in conjunction with your gynecomastia procedure.

 Dallas Plastic Surgeon Dr. Robert Wilcox is a highly respected member of the plastic surgery community and has served as the past President of the Dallas Society of Plastic Surgeons.
 With 24 years of experience, he has established an unsurpassed track record of surgical skill and integrity.
 Dr. Wilcox is the Founder and Director of the Plastic & Cosmetic Surgery Center of Texas.
 Dr. Robert Wilcox has been named Top10MD for two years in a row.
-Only 1 in 3 doctors succeeds with this recognition in the United States.
+Only 1 in 3 doctors succeed with this recognition in the United States.
 To schedule a consultation with Dr. Wilcox link to his profile or call 972.372.9313 today.